 DEPECHE MODE are indisputably the world’s biggest synth band.
 The figures speak for themselves: 100 million records sold to date, and on their last tour they performed to 2.7 million people worldwide.

 It is not unusual for fans to attend several shows and to travel across countries and continents to see the band.
-In fact TEC has met Devotees attending up to 16 shows on this tour!
+There are some Devotees attending up to 16 shows on this tour!
 The band appear to have rewarded this loyalty, changing no fewer than five songs on the setlist for the second night at the O2 with ‘World In My Eyes’, ‘Behind The Wheel’ and ‘Only When I Lose Myself’ among those getting an airing.

 When the first night finally arrived and The Black Swarm started to pour out of the tube station towards the iconic O2 arena, excitement was at fever pitch.
 Fans stopped to have their picture taken against a giant billboard of the band, and the cafes and bars all over the venue were blasting out DM classics to greet the arriving masses.